swiss6th/almond-client/readme.md

 Almond WebSocket client for [swiss6th/homebridge-almond](https://github.com/swiss6th/homebridge-almond).
+Note that this is not maintained or endorsed by Securifi.

 # Features
 - Type conversion of JSON to and from the Almond (Almond routers use only strings)